 The island of Barbuda may be the least-visited island in the whole of the eastern Caribbean.
-It sits a day-sail above Antigua.
+It sits a day sail above Antigua.
 We were very keen to explore the pink-sand beaches and frigate-bird colonies.
-The navigation around the island is not for the feint hearted.
+The navigation around the island is not for the faint-hearted.
 With coral reefs, sand banks and a strange assortment of bays, this was a fantastic day for 106 Advanced Coastal candidates.
-We were able to rent bicycles, exploring Two Foot Bay on the northern side and having a swim in the completely deserted beach there.
+We were able to rent bicycles, explore Two Foot Bay on the northern side and have a swim in the completely deserted beach there.
 Barbuda with its incredible water, pink sand beaches and unaffected, friendly locals is well worth visiting if you get the chance.

 If you’d like to know more about this and future adventures, drop us a line.
 The adventures double up as advanced sailing courses so participants can earn their skipper qualifications as they experience all this.
 From time to time there is some real oceanic sailing conditions!
 So we look for fit, healthy people with great adventurous attitudes.
 Sailing Virgins runs a down-island adventure (Virgin Islands to Martinique to Grenada) every July and an up-island adventure (Grenada to Martinique to Virgin Islands) every October.

 From November to July in the Virgin Islands we run week-long fasttrack sailing programs, taking students to bareboat skipper level.